Season 3 Episode 6

 And that’s really where the flat, fast and focused comes in.
 We’re empowered to question everything, try to figure out, is there a better way to do things?

-How does analytics help your IP strategy
+How analytics helps your IP strategy

-We don’t wake up saying, what tool can I go find today that can make my job easier?
+We don’t wake up saying, ‘’’What tool can I go find today that can make my job easier?‘’’

 But if you do question everything, and you stop and think, are we really doing the right thing?
 That leads itself to thinking about tools.